presenta-software/doc-presenta-lib/docs/overview/README.md

 schema

 **PRESENTA Lib** is designed to be extensible by using external plugins.
-Currently there are three types of plugin:
+Currently there are three types of plugin depending of the type of the function you want to add:

 - Blocks (content types)
 - Modules (scene extensions)
-- Controllers (router or global extensions)
+- Controllers (router controllers or global functions)

 To learn more about extending **PRESENTA Lib**, jump to the [Extend](/extend) section, otherwise follow the [Guide](/guide) to start using the library.